 —Publisher's Weekly

-"Through essays, poems, and reflections, he covers subjects such
+"Through essays, poems, and reflections, he covers subjects such as

-not to.
-This is a bracing book, indeed."
+is a bracing book, indeed."

 —Kathryn Drury Wagner

-spirituality, Palmer covers his quest for the true self, the call
+"In his discussion of spirituality, Palmer covers his quest for the

-to community, and a memorable retreat.
-In his commentaries on work
+true self, the call to community, and a memorable retreat.
+In his

-writer keeps us attentive with short gems on living from the inside
+soul, this seasoned writer keeps us attentive with short gems on

-out, the movie Begin Again, and some very right-on-target
+living from the inside out, the movie Begin Again, and some very

-assessments of today's tense political scene.
-Palmer even takes
+right-on-target assessments of today's tense political scene.

-private and public."
+relationships, both private and public."

 —Frederic and Mary Ann Brussat